Dee-Sol/algorithms/README.md

  Implementation of Collaborative Filtering using Merge-Sort algorithm.
 As part of implementation, the sorting algorithm counts the number of inversions in an array.

+ ### Dijkstra's Shortest-Path

+ Implementation of Dijkstra's Shortest-Path algorithm using heaps data structure.
+Calculates shortest distance from a given vertex of an undirected weighted graph to any other vertex.

  ### Karatsuba Multiplication

  Recursive algorithm for computation of product of two large integers (e.g. 64-bit) using Karatsuba multiplication method.